cgi-estonia-space/asar-focus/doc/sum/sum_esa.md

 Common components are NVIDIA GPU driver and CUDA SDK components that should be installed on the processing environment for both scenarios.

-The list of packages and installation scripts are available at [ALUS-platform Github repo](https://github.com/cgi-estonia-space/ALUs-platform).
+The list of packages and installation scripts are available at [ALUS-platform GitHub repo](https://github.com/cgi-estonia-space/ALUs-platform).
 Based on target platform one can conveniently choose intended scripts.
 Subchapters consist summary of those.

 ## 2.1 Common components